array(1) {

 Late enrollments begin with an interview between the parents and instructor.
 If the instructor is willing to consider a late enrollment, he will build a transition plan for the parents to review.
 That plan will include a variety of placement evaluations, transition assignments, modified due dates, etc.

 Once the parents and instructor have come to an agreement about the necessary requirements for enrollment, the family will be billed for the enrollment.
-If a student is permitted to join a class after the end of the official add/drop period, the cost of enrollment is full price through the end of the first semester, and half price through the end of the second semester.
+If a student is permitted to join a class after the end of the official add/drop period, the cost of enrollment is full price through the end of the first semester, and 50% of the tuition cost, plus applicable fees, if enrolling at mid-year or later.
 We do not price classes on a per-diem rate.

 Purchases cannot be made through the website after the end of the add/drop period.
 Parents who have been approved to enroll their student after that time will call the main office and make their payment by phone.
 Payment will be due in full—payment plans are not available for late enrollments.